MilesCranmer/paper-style-checkers/README.md

 # paper-style-checkers
-Accumulation of style checklists for research papers, implemented programmatically
+Accumulation of style checklists for research papers, implemented programmatically in vim.

 ## All figures have a reference in the text:
 ```